 $ wf access cluster eks-dev project-namespace --role cluster.viewer

 ✔ Access to cluster eks-dev with role cluster.viewer granted until: 30 Apr 21 19:48 BST

 To create a cluster, you will need to have access to a cloud allocated to your workspace by your Wayfinder administrator, as discussed in the Cloud Accounts section.

-A cluster is associated with a plan, chosen when creating the cluster.
-A plan represents a set of parameters that define how the cluster should be built: which features are enabled, what size it should be, etc.
+A cluster is associated with a cluster plan, chosen when creating the cluster.
+A cluster plan represents a set of parameters that define how the cluster should be built: which features are enabled, what size it should be, etc.

 - Provide sane default settings out of the box that reflect best practices for production and nonproduction environments.